Brian-Egan/pm_swipe_cells/README.md

 To use, just add a few extra lines to the `table_data` hash in a PM:TableScreen.
 In each cell you'd like to be swipeable, specify the `cell_class:` as `SwipeableCell` and add a `properties:` hash which includes a `right_buttons` and/or `left_buttons` array.

-Each array takes up to 5 parameters, one of which is required:
+Each array takes up to 4 parameters, one of which is required:

 - **Required**
     + *action*: The action you want that button to perform, passed as a Symbol.

-        * **You must also remember to implement each action in your PM::TableScreen controller!**
+        * **Remember to also implement each action in your PM::TableScreen controller!**

 - **Recommended**